Little Bit Recipes

 Blueberry cobbler assembled in baking pan.

-Spread the blueberry mixture in the bottom of the baking dish or skillet.
+Spread the berry mixture in the bottom of the baking dish or skillet.
 Then spread the topping over it evenly.

 Blueberry cobbler for two baked in small cast iron skillet.Pin